IATEFL aims to ensure all conference delegates have a positive, enjoyable, valuable and safe experience. Please read the following useful information:

 Stewards and staff

-A multi-faith room will be made available for delegates' use.
+A multi-faith room will be made available for delegates' use near the entrance to the Exhibition.

 Disabled access entrances, as well as lifts and disabled toilet facilities, are available throughout the venue.
-For further information please see the Harrogate Convention Centre accessibility webpage or speak to a member of the venue staff on your arrival.
+For further information please see the Harrogate Convention Centre website or speak to a member of the venue staff on your arrival.

 If you have a problem...